InterCity (New Zealand): Expansion

 In 2006 Entrada Travel Group purchased Kings Dolphin Cruises, a Paihia based operator of sightseeing cruises and day tours.
 This purchase was the group's first foray beyond road passenger transport services.
 It also increased InterCity's exposure to the tourism market.

 Entrada Travel Group's footprint in the tourism market increased again in December 2007 when it added the Tourism Holdings Limited Ltd businesses of Great Sights and Fullers Bay of Islands by way of a joint venture.
 In December 2008 Tourism Holdings sold its 49% stake in InterCity Holdings Limited to InterCity Group for $9.5m.

-In August 2016, the company was awarded the license to operate sightseeing services in New Zealand as Gray Line, the world's largest sightseeing brand.
+In August 2016, the company was awarded the licence to operate sightseeing services in New Zealand as Gray Line, the world's largest sightseeing brand.

 In 2019, Entrada Travel Group acquired Auckland Whale & Dolphin Safari, which hosts thousands of guests every year aboard the 20-metre catamaran Dolphin Explorer on daily 4.5-hour cruises from Auckland's Viaduct Harbour.

 Gray Line

-In 2016 Entrada Travel Group was awarded the license to operate Gray Line sightseeing tours in New Zealand.
+In 2016 Entrada Travel Group was awarded the licence to operate Gray Line sightseeing tours in New Zealand.

 GreatSights New Zealand

 GreatSights New Zealand is InterCity Group's daily sightseeing subsidiary operating day tours and sightseeing from Auckland, Rotorua, Christchurch and Queenstown to the Bay of Islands, the Waitomo Caves, Hobbiton, Rotorua, Aoraki, Te Anau and Milford Sound.

 GreatSights was formed in October 1987 following acquisition of the coach assets of Fourways Coachlines by various Newmans Group companies and was subsequently taken over by Corporate Investments Limited (CIL), then in 1993 by The Helicopter Line (later renamed Tourism Holdings Ltd, THL).

 Glass-roofed double-decker Volvo B12 coaches were introduced onto the Milford Sound route in 1996.

 In 1998 THL purchased a number of assets from Mount Cook Group including the Gray Line New Zealand franchise, which GreatSights operated until 2006.

 In 2000 GreatSights opened a visitor information centre at 180 Quay Street, Auckland.
 This became the departure point for all GreatSights day tours from Auckland.
 The centre was closed following InterCity's acquisition of GreatSights, as InterCity already operated a similar visitor information centre on Hobson Street.
 Also as a result of the acquisition, in April 2008 the Newmans Coach Lines brand gradually began to be removed from routes that were operated by GreatSights.

 In recent years GreatSights has enjoyed strong growth in line with rising visitor arrivals into New Zealand.
 A number of new routes and tour options have been added to the network including a new Waitomo & Rotorua tour in 2009.

-Coinciding the complete fleet upgrade in 2016 the brand was refreshed and saw the introduction of diamond device to symbolize the relationship between the company's operations on land and sea.
+Coinciding the complete fleet upgrade in 2016 the brand was refreshed and saw the introduction of diamond device to symbolise the relationship between the company's operations on land and sea.